 Lake Michigan College seeks alumni award nominations

+BENTON TOWNSHIP — The Lake Michigan College Alumni Association Board of Directors is seeking nominations for its 2019 Alumni Awards.
 The college first presented Alumni Awards in 1986.
 Since then, more than 80 recipients have been honored.
-Best consideration for the awards will be given to nominations received by March 8.
+Best consideration for the 2019 awards will be given to nominations received by Feb.
+28, 2019.

 To be considered for the awards, nominees need to have attended Lake Michigan College or its predecessor, Benton Harbor Community College, and have earned at least 30 credit hours through the college.